Meet the Team

 Shanti Uprety (Programme Officer)

 Shanti has a Masters in Sociology (MA) and Masters in Business Studies (MBS) from Tribhuvan University, Nepal.
 Shanti has previously worked with South Asia Partnership International where she was involved in policy research and advocacy for women’s political rights in South Asia.
 Prior to joining IWRAW AP, she worked with Plan International, Nepal where she focused on strengthening advocacy strategies and capacities of partners and coordinating global campaign on girls’ rights.
-Since 2013, Shanti has been working with IWRAW AP coordinating programmes on women’s economic, social and cultural rights and women’s rights in conflict and post conflict context.
+Since 2013, Shanti has been working with IWRAW AP coordinating programmes on women’s economic, social and cultural rights and women’s rights in conflict and post-conflict contexts.

 Ishita Dutta (Programme Officer)